 Unless you’re an experienced adventurer with avalanche knowledge and snowshoes or skis, you can only visit Moraine Lake from June to October.
 The road is closed the rest of the year because it is snow-covered and crosses avalanche paths.

-You can cross-country ski, fat bike, or snowshoe in the winter, but please do so with some avalanche knowledge.
+You can cross-country ski, fat bike, or snowshoe in the winter, but please do so with some avalanche knowledge as the area is surrounded by huge mountains and prone to avalanches.
 Since the lake sits at a high elevation, it remains frozen until late May.
-We recommend that any visit to Moraine Lake be planned for June to late September.
+We recommend planning any visit to Moraine Lake for June to late September.

 Since the lake is fed by Glacial melt, its water level and color change based on temperatures.
 The water level upon first melting remains low until Fay Glacier begins to melt in June.
 During this time, Moraine Lake reaches its highest water levels and beauty.
-To ensure warmer weather and vivid turquoise water, it’s best to visit Moraine Lake from mid-June to August.
+Visiting Moraine Lake from mid-June to August is best to ensure warmer weather and vivid turquoise water.

 That being said, the color never leaves, and you can still see the lake’s colors until early October before the road to the lake closes.
 However, the lake will recede by then, and there will likely be snow and ice.
-At the season’s end, the lake does lose some color, but if you catch the Ten Peaks in a fresh layer of snow, it is a spectacular sight.
+At the season’s end, the lake does lose some color, but it is a spectacular sight if you catch the Ten Peaks in a fresh layer of snow.

 What Time of Day Should I Visit Moraine Lake?